Lydia is sought after – she provides solutions to employment and industrial relations matters, not just legal answers.

 Having worked closely with Queensland State government agencies and local councils for over 20 years, Lydia understands the different needs of private and public sector clients.

-Assisted a company providing national operations and maintenance services to successfully bargain and have approved a greenfields agreement at the Mount Pleasant mine, and two enterprise agreements at the Sonoma and Byerwen mine sites.
+Assisting a company providing national operations and maintenance services to successfully bargain and have approved a greenfields agreement at the Mount Pleasant mine, and two enterprise agreements at the Sonoma and Byerwen mine sites.

 In response to objections by the CFMEU to the approval of a new enterprise agreement, prepared submissions and undertakings for a mining equipment services company, which resulted in the agreement being approved following the contested hearing.
 Matters in dispute included BOOT objections, ‘genuine agreement’ and coverage under the Manufacturing and Associated Industries and Occupations Award 2010 versus the Black Coal Award 2010.
 For the same company, advised on the appeal of a FWC decision to reject an agreement bargained under the Building and Construction Award 2010.